Prohibited Activities by Public Servants—State Law

 A person commits an offense if the person intentionally or knowingly offers, confers, or agrees to confer on another, or solicits, accepts, or agrees to accept from another, any benefit:

-- As consideration for the recipient's decision, opinion, recommendation, vote, or other exercise of discretion as a public servant or voter;
+- As consideration for the recipient's decision, opinion, recommendation, vote, or other exercise of discretion as a public servant;

 - As consideration for a violation of a duty imposed by law on a public servant; or